 4. Word Monster

-We stick words together and deform our writing so that the result visually is a text-monster.
+We stick words together and deform our writing so that the result depicts a text-monster.
 Serpents are good for joining words, but we can also use long words for arms and legs and shorter ones for eyes, ears, noses, mouths, fingers and toes.

 5. Rap, Rap, Rap

 This activity involves writing songs, using music, creating funny tunes and rhythms based on real life situations.
-But don’t become too technique-obsessed; let this evolve.
+But don’t become too technique-obsessed: let this evolve.
 Re-writing serious songs in a comic vein ... lowering the tone.
 Humour is a great tool in teaching.
 Why not let the students choose the tunes?

 6. If person A were an X, what would they be?